v0lt13/EditorAttributesDocs/docs/source/GettingStarted/voidstruct.rst

 ===========

 The **Void** struct is an empty serialized struct to use as a holder property for attributes like the :doc:`../Attributes/button`, :doc:`../Attributes/horizontalgroup`, etc. that completely redraw the property in the inspector.
-While it’s not necessary to use the struct for those attributes (any serialized data type can be used), using the struct as a holder makes the code more readable.

 The **Void** struct can also be passed as a type in generics, which commonly happens when you make an event system that you want to return void::